Visit Shriners Children's Spokane

 During the COVID-19 Pandemic, Your Safety Remains a Top Priority.

-Shriners Children's Spokane is open and caring for patients with strict safety measures.
-We've resumed surgical care for pediatric patients, expanded clinic appointments and are accepting referrals for new patients and consultations.
+Shriners Children's Spokane is open and caring for patients with strict safety measures while adhering to all regulatory requirements and guidelines.
+We are safely providing surgical care and outpatient clinic appointments for pediatric patients, and are accepting referrals for new patients and consultations.

-To protect the health of patients, families and employees, we have adopted new safety measures:
+To protect the health of patients, families and employees, we are:

 - Restricting access to the facility.
-Only one adult is allowed to accompany each patient for all clinic appointments.
+Two adults are allowed to accompany each patient for all clinic appointments.

 - Restricting visitors to the facility to two parents or guardians per patient for surgery.

-- Restricting visitors to one patient and two parents/guardians at a time for inpatients.
+- Restricting visitors to one patient and two parents/guardians for inpatients.
 ID bands are given to identify two parents/guardians per child who will be allowed to visit.

-- Requiring face shields and goggles to be worn by staff members when providing direct patient care or when in close contact with a patient and parent/guardian.
+- Requiring hospital-grade masks to be worn by staff members when providing direct patient care or when in close contact with a patient and parent/guardian.

-- Screening patients, guests and employees for possible cold and flu-like symptoms and potential exposure to the virus.
-Temperatures are taken before entering the facility.
+- Screening patients, guests and employees for cold and flu-like symptoms and potential exposure to the virus.

 - Requiring face mask or cloth face coverings be worn in the facility.
 Individuals will be provided mask/covering if they don't have one.